derickinggg/web-builder-grapesjs/docs/modules/Traits.md

 :::

 ::: tip
-Looking for the a more polished UI for traits that's ready to use immediately?
-[Checkout the Grapes Studio SDK!](https://app.grapesjs.com/docs-sdk/configuration/components/properties?utm_source=grapesjs-docs&utm_medium=tip#traits)
+Want traits that look great and work out of the box?
+[See how the Grapes Studio SDK handles it.](https://app.grapesjs.com/docs-sdk/configuration/components/properties?utm_source=grapesjs-docs&utm_medium=tip#traits)
 :::

 [[toc]]